Sivome/Sivome.github.io/_posts/2019-03-09-Reporting_Proteomics_Results.md

 294.149 14.525609
 300.068 33.84702
 ```

+The above is a truncated file of a larger mgf file.
+Each mgf file has few thousands of such scans in most scenarios.

-As you can see, the peptide mass [PEPMASS], charge state [CHARGE], scan number, retention time and the peak lists are present in this format.
-OMSSA uses the PEPMASS*CHARGE as possible observed peptide mass, and then looks for the peptide that matches this mass.
-In this case, the enzyme used to digest the protein is trypsin.
-Since trypsin cleaves at K/R, the program digests the protein sequence (both for targets and decoys), and if the in-silico peptide from the digest matches the PEPMASS*CHARGE from MGF file, it scores the peptide.
+Some of the features found in the mgf format are the peptide mass [PEPMASS], charge state [CHARGE], scan number, retention time and the peak lists.
+However different tools can result in different mgf formats, however you'll always see peak lists, peptide mass and the charge state of the peptide.

+OMSSA uses the PEPMASS * CHARGE (i.e., 519.7517 * 2 as MH+) as possible peptide mass, and then looks for the match in the database.
+The sample was digested with trypsin to generate the current raw file.
+Trypsin cleaves the protein at K/R amino acids.
+To mimic this situation in-silico, OMSSA digests the protein sequence at all K/R seen (both for targets and decoys), and looks for in=silico peptides that have the same mass as observed mass.
+If the in-silico peptide matches the observed mass from MGF file, it scores the peptide.
 In OMSSA, you can think of this score as E-value (similar to BLAST scoring).
-It does this for all the scans in the mgf file and scores all the possible peptide matches.
-This can be understood easily from the analyses below.
+It repeats this process for all the peak lists in the mgf file.

-We also need a fasta file to run the database serach.
-We call it a database search, if we know that there is an available protein sequence.
-Since this is Yeast data, we need Yeast fasta file and this is one of the species that has multiple fasta file.
-You should obviously pick the strain that is closer to what your sample represents.

-There are multiple places to get this fasta and in the previous blogs, I mentioned about the NCBI resources.
-This time, let's focus on a different repository called [UniProt](https://www.uniprot.org/).
-This is a resource, as the name says, provides information on proteins that is comprehensive, well annotated.
+Since this is Yeast data, we need Yeast fasta file.
+If possible, pick a strain that most likely represents the sample under study.
+There are multiple databases to get this fasta and in the previous blogs, I mentioned about the NCBI resources.
+This time, let's use a protein database [UniProt](https://www.uniprot.org/).

 There are different versions of the database depending on the kinds of analyses you're doing.
-Here, I used [Baker's yeast](https://www.uniprot.org/taxonomy/559292).
-There are few options of which variant of the database you can pick in UniProt.
-One such variant is SwissProt that has reviewed protein sequences.
+Here, I used SwissProt version of [Baker's yeast](https://www.uniprot.org/taxonomy/559292).
+[SwissProt](https://web.expasy.org/docs/swiss-prot_guideline.html) has manually curated and very well reviewed protein sequences.
 Here is how the fasta file looks like:

 ```console
 C:\Users\Viswa\blastDb>head -n 20 S288c.fasta